apache/incubator-weex-site/docs/community/roadmap.md

 Also, there will be some feartures and optimization for the submodules, such as weex-debugger, weexpack and so on.

 All the schedules can be viewed on the [milestones](https://github.com/weexteam/weex-toolkit/milestones).

+### Community
+#### v0.22
+* Github commit/PR will be send to commit@weex.incubator.apache.org instead of dev@weex.incubator.apache.org
+* Make the code design and development process of Layout transparent to the community, make it happen on [github project](https://github.com/apache/incubator-weex/projects)